meng2213/test/content/index.md

 ---
-title: Welcome to my blog!
+title：: Welcome to my blog!
-showHero: "true"
+showHero：: "true"
-description: Join me as I explore the world, code, and the little things in life that make it wonderful.
+description：: Join me as I explore the world, code, and the little things in life that make it wonderful.
 ---

 showHero: true